SainadhAmul/SainadhAmul/README.md

 </p>
 </br>

 Howdy!
 I'm a data science and AI enthusiast who loves to create cutting-edge solutions.
 With over 4 years of experience, My diverse expertise and work experience have empowered me to develop a multitude of AI-driven solutions.
 These range from computer vision and RCNN-based OCR engines to automated end-to-end machine learning applications, natural language processing (NLP) enabled RPA, anomaly detection on streaming and batch data, and MLOps for building self-sustained and monitored pipelines using cloud technologies such as AWS.
+Right now, I'm super excited about the potential of Gen AI and how it can change the game.
+If you have a passion for AI and building the future, let's connect!

 ps: This page is still a work in progress.

 ## 🌱 I'm currently learning and exploring...

+- Smarter RAG'S
+- Gen AI Solutions
 - MLops for building self-sustained and monitored pipelines
 - Vision Transformers
 - Explainable and relialble AI soulutions